 NYLA Code of Conduct

 At their August 1, 2019 meeting, the NYLA Council unanimously passed the NYLA Code of Conduct.
-This Code of Conduct will apply to all NYLA and NYLA unit events, professional development, and meetings.
+This Code of Conduct will apply to all NYLA and NYLA unit events, professional development, publications, and meetings.
 To view the Code of Conduct as a PDF, please click here.

 NYLA is dedicated to providing collaborative and conference experiences that are free from all forms of harassment, and inclusive of all people.
 The New York Library Association Code of Conduct (NYLA COC) states our shared ideals with respect to conduct.
 It is an expression of our ideals, not a rulebook.
 It is a way to communicate our existing values to the entire community.

 There are s mall actions you can take will help us meet this goal.
 For instance, we suggest: